metio/terraform-provider-k8s/docs/data-sources/core_openfeature_dev_feature_flag_configuration_v1alpha2_manifest.md

 Optional:

-- `credentials` (Attributes) ObjectReference contains enough information to let you inspect or modify the referred object. --- New uses of this type are discouraged because of difficulty describing its usage when embedded in APIs.
+- `credentials` (Attributes) ObjectReference contains enough information to let you inspect or modify the referred object.---New uses of this type are discouraged because of difficulty describing its usage when embedded in APIs.
 1. Ignored fields.
 It includes many fields which are not generally honored.
 For instance, ResourceVersion and FieldPath are both very rarely valid in actual usage.
 2. Invalid usage help.
 It is impossible to add specific help for individual usage.
 In most embedded usages, there are particular    restrictions like, 'must refer only to types A and B' or 'UID not honored' or 'name must be restricted'.
 Those cannot be well described when embedded.
 3. Inconsistent validation.
 Because the usages are different, the validation rules are different by usage, which makes it hard for users to predict what will happen.
 4. The fields are both imprecise and overly precise.
 Kind is not a precise mapping to a URL.
 This can produce ambiguity    during interpretation and require a REST mapping.
 In most cases, the dependency is on the group,resource tuple    and the version of the actual struct is irrelevant.
 5. We cannot easily change it.
 Because this type is embedded in many locations, updates to this type    will affect numerous schemas.
-Don't make new APIs embed an underspecified API type they do not control.
-Instead of using this type, create a locally provided and used type that is well-focused on your reference.
-For example, ServiceReferences for admission registration: https://github.com/kubernetes/api/blob/release-1.17/admissionregistration/v1/types.go#L533 . (see [below for nested schema](#nestedatt--spec--service_provider--credentials))
+Don't make new APIs embed an underspecified API type they do not control.Instead of using this type, create a locally provided and used type that is well-focused on your reference.For example, ServiceReferences for admission registration: https://github.com/kubernetes/api/blob/release-1.17/admissionregistration/v1/types.go#L533 . (see [below for nested schema](#nestedatt--spec--service_provider--credentials))

 <a id="nestedatt--spec--service_provider--credentials"></a>
 ### Nested Schema for `spec.service_provider.credentials`